 Starship insignia for “The Cage” [0x01] were quite small compared to all subsequent versions.

-Licensed replicas by ANOVOS – the only current retail offering with remarkable accuracy – are 1 ¾" tall by 1 ¼" wide (although the product information states they are only 1 ⅝" tall).
+Licensed replicas by ANOVOS – presently the only retail offering with remarkable accuracy – are 1 ¾" tall by 1 ¼" wide (although the product information states they are only 1 ⅝" tall).

-The backing is a very light gold foil sewn in a dense grid pattern with silver thread (thus giving the background its unique "silver sparkle" look).
+The backing is a very light gold foil sewn in a dense grid pattern with silver thread, giving the background its unique "silver sparkle" look.
+These replicas are embroidered with Division devices in black thread, and a ⅛" wide border in yellow-gold metallic thread.

 Starship Emblem — 2nd Pilot